 This method will kill weeds that have already emerged but not the ones still below ground.
 In fact, it might help them.

-As you can see, there are many ways to control weeds in your garden without using pesticides that can harm bees.
+As you can see, there are many ways to control weeds in your garden without using herbicides that can harm bees.

 Bees around the world and across the US are having a hard time of it at the moment, yet they are an essential part of our ecosystem that we disrupt at our peril.

-So when you’re planning your outside space and need to weed your patio, lawn or flower beds – try some of these organic alternatives so our small buzzing friends can live happily in your yard and beyond 🙂
+So when you’re planning your outside space and need to weed your patio, lawn or flower beds – try some of these bee-friendly herbicides or organic alternatives so our small buzzing friends can live happily in your yard and beyond 🙂